How effective can simple ordinal peer grading be?: Type-ordering aggregation rules and their theoretical analysis

 The approach in Section \ref{subsec:framework} suggests a general way of evaluating the performance of any type-ordering aggregation rule.
 In order to compute the expected number of correctly recovered pairwise relations, it suffices to use equations (\ref{eq:sum-of-weights}), (\ref{eq:weight}), and (\ref{eq:prob-x-sigma-is-a-poly}).
 Equation (\ref{eq:prob-x-sigma-is-a-poly}) can be used to obtain $\Pr[x\rhd \sigma]$, which is then used in equation (\ref{eq:weight}) to compute the weights (for any possible pair of types $\sigma$ and $\sigma'$).
 Finally, equation (\ref{eq:sum-of-weights}) returns the expected number of correctly recovered pairwise relations.

 Of course, the expected number of correctly recovered pairwise relations is not the only performance objective one would like to measure.
-For example, we could simply ignore exam papers that are very close in the ground truth ranking.
+For example, we could simply ignore exam papers that are very close to each other in the ground truth ranking.
 The ground truth ranking is mostly a modelling assumption and it should not be very restrictive in the evaluation of an aggregation rule.
 So, we could just measure the expected number of correctly recovered pairwise relations between pairs of exam papers with ranks in the ground truth that differ by at least $a\%$ (for small values such as $5\%$).
 Another possibility would be to ignore pairwise relations between pairs of exam papers that have both very low rank in the ground truth.
 For example, why is it important to recover correctly the pairwise relation between the students that have true ranks $80\%$ and $95\%$?
 A general objective in this direction would be to measure the correctly recovered relations between pairs of exam papers that involve one with true rank in the top $a\%$ (e.g., $20\%$).

-Our theoretical framework can be easily extended to handle such cases.
-In general, a performance objective is defined by a bivariate function $f:[0,1]^2\rightarrow [0,1]$ which returns the importance of measuring a correctly recovered relation between two students $x$ and $y$ with $x\leq y$.
-In the presentation of our framework in Section \ref{subsec:framework}, we have assumed such a function with $f(x,y)=1$ for every student pair.
+Our theoretical framework can be easily extended to handle such cases using many different performance objectives.
+In general, a {\em bivariate} performance objective is defined by a bivariate function $f:[0,1]^2\rightarrow [0,1]$ which returns the importance of measuring a correctly recovered relation between two students $x$ and $y$ with $x\leq y$.
+In the presentation of our framework in Section \ref{subsec:framework}, we have assumed such a function with $f(x,y)=1$ for every pair of students.
 The two scenarios of the previous paragraph can be captured by the function (i) $f(x,y)=1$ when $y-x\geq a\%$ and $f(x,y)=0$ otherwise, and (ii) $f(x,y)=1$ when $x\leq a\%$ (and $x\leq y$) and $f(x,y)=0$ otherwise.
 Many other performance objectives can be defined including ones in which the function $f$ returns fractional values between $0$ and $1$.